-FactsRegion: Africa Sector: Enviroment Country: Tanzania Project type: Demonstration project Country partners: Tanzanian Ministry of Livestock and Fisheries, Sokoine University of Agriculture (SUA), Zanzibar Livestock Research Institute (ZALIRI), Ministry of Agriculture, Irrigation, Natural Resources and Livestock, Zanzibar Timescale: 1 May 2022 - 30 April 2025 ICARS funding: 564,699.53 USD
+FactsRegion: Africa Sector: Environment Country: Tanzania Project type: Demonstration project Country partners: Tanzanian Ministry of Livestock and Fisheries, Sokoine University of Agriculture (SUA), Zanzibar Livestock Research Institute (ZALIRI), Ministry of Agriculture, Irrigation, Natural Resources and Livestock, Zanzibar Timescale: 1 May 2022 - 30 April 2025 ICARS funding: 564,699 USD

-In April 2017 Tanzania launched the National Action Plan (NAP) to guide mitigation strategies in line with the Global Action Plan on AMR using the One Health Approach.
-There is currently high usage of antimicrobials in livestock in Tanzania, for example between 2010 and 2017 consumption of antimicrobials in livestock reached approximately 12.2 million tonnes (Kimera et al., 2020; Mdegela et al., 2021; Sangeda et al., 2021).
-In animal sector, the highest consumption of antimicrobials is in short-cycle food producing animals, in particular poultry, which are reared commercially under intensive production systems.
+In April 2017, Tanzania launched their National Action Plan to guide mitigation strategies in line with the Global Action Plan on antimicrobial resistance (AMR) using a One Health approach.
+There is currently high usage of antimicrobials in livestock in Tanzania, for example, between 2010 and 2017, consumption of antimicrobials in livestock reached approximately 12.2 million tonnes (Kimera et al., 2020; Mdegela et al., 2021; Sangeda et al., 2021).
+In the animal sector, the highest consumption of antimicrobials is in short-cycle food producing animals, in particular poultry, which are reared commercially under intensive production systems.

-While intensive poultry farming is on the rise to meet the increased demand for animal derived protein and income, there is a parallel increase in use of antimicrobials for prevention and control of diseases.
-Furthermore, in Tanzania there is an increased demand of organically farmed produce, which largely depend on organic rather than inorganic fertilizers.
+While intensive poultry farming is on the rise to meet the increased demand for animal derived protein and income, there is a parallel increase in the use of antimicrobials for prevention and control of diseases.
 Evidence suggests that only a small portion (10-30%) of orally administered antimicrobials are utilised, leaving the majority (70-90%)to be excreted in manure as parent or metabolized compounds.

-Poultry manure is a desirable fertiliser and is used in crop production, aquaculture, and other food production, which could lead to increased environmental contamination with antimicrobial residues and antimicrobial resistant pathogens and genes across the food chain.
+Poultry manure is a desirable fertiliser used in crop production, aquaculture, and other food production.
+The use of manure could lead to increased environmental contamination with antimicrobial residues and antimicrobial resistant pathogens and genes across the food chain.

-This project theorises that adaption of simple and cost-effective poultry manure processing technologies and processes can reduce the spread of antimicrobials in the environment, by intercepting the transmission cycle in humans, animals and the environment.
-Poultry manure processing interventions are limited in Tanzania.
-This project therefore seeks to find a composting solution that can be practically implemented to curb the spread of, and environmental contamination with antimicrobial residues, resistant microbes and genes emanating from commercial poultry manure.
+This project theorises that adoption of simple and cost-effective poultry manure processing technologies and processes could reduce the spread of antimicrobials in the environment, by intercepting the transmission cycle in humans, animals and the environment.

 - To establish the knowledge, attitude, and practices (KAP) of commercial poultry manure farmers/processors on current use of poultry manure and associated potential food safety risks.